The answer to “What should we grill to go along with {insert meal idea here}?” is Grilled Potatoes tonight, tomorrow, and all summer long.

 Notes

-- TO GRILL IN THE OVEN.
-Preheat your oven to 400 degrees F. Cook the potatoes directly on the oven rack for 20 minutes.
+- TO GRILL IN THE OVEN: Preheat your oven to 400 degrees F. Cook the potatoes directly on the oven rack for 20 minutes.
 Slide the packet onto a baking sheet and remove them from the oven.
 Carefully open the foil packet, flip the slices over, then slide the sheet back into the oven (leave the foil open).
-Continue cooking until the potatoes are golden and tender, about 10 to 15 minutes minutes more.
+Continue cooking until the potatoes are golden and tender, about 10 to 15 minutes more.

-- Â TO STORE.
-Refrigerate leftover grilled potatoes for up to 5 days.
+- TO STORE: Refrigerate leftover grilled potatoes for up to 5 days.

-- TO FREEZE.
-I do not recommend freezing potatoes, as their texture can become mealy once thawed.
+- TO FREEZE: I do not recommend freezing potatoes, as their texture can become mealy once thawed.

 Nutrition